All About It

 When does The Blues Train run?

-The Blues Train runs most Saturday nights between October and May, and some Friday nights during November and December.
+The Blues Train runs most Saturday nights between October and May, and some Friday nights during December.
 Please see the Show Dates page for shows on sale.

 Will I be on a steam train?